TosbackCgusBridge-Bot/CGUs-versions/Pg/Privacy Policy.md

 Click here for more information

 *   You can stop receiving promotional email or postal communications from P&G by following the instructions in those messages, or through this Privacy Notice.
-Please click here to select your country and learn how to unsubscribe.
+Please click here to select your country / region and learn how to unsubscribe.
-*   Click here to select your country and learn how to access and update information you provide to P&G.
+*   Click here to select your country / region and learn how to access and update information you provide to P&G.

 Important Information

 *   P&G is committed to working with consumers and data protection authorities to resolve any privacy concern.
-*   P&G complies with country data protection laws.
+*   P&G complies with country / region data protection laws.

 Links to Third-Party Sites and Social Media